Packing list-colourings: Concluding remarks

 \section{Concluding remarks}

 We have set the stage for this natural fusion between two classic notions in (extremal) graph theory: packing and colouring.
-We were generous throughout with problems for further investigation, most importantly Conjecture~\ref{conj:main}, which we might audaciously refer to as the {\em List Packing Conjecture}.
+We were generous throughout with problems for further investigation, most importantly Conjecture~\ref{conj:main}, which we might audaciously refer to as the \emph{List Packing Conjecture}.
 Regardless of its truth in general, Conjecture~\ref{conj:main} may be specialised to various graph classes for many research possibilities.
-We highlight three fundamental classes where it is, in our view, most tempting to push for further progress. \begin{itemize} \item {\em Planar graphs}.
+We highlight three fundamental classes where it is, in our view, most tempting to push for further progress. \begin{itemize} \item \emph{Planar graphs}.
 We do not yet have any constructions to rule out the possibility that $\chi^\star_\ell(G) \le 5$ for all planar $G$.
-What is the optimal value? \item {\em Line graphs}.
+What is the optimal value? \item \emph{Line graphs}.
 Based on the List Colouring Conjecture, we surmise for every $\eps>0$ that $\chi^\star_\ell(G) \le (1+\eps)\omega$ for every line graph $G$ with clique number $\omega\ge \omega_0$.
-Due to its connection to Latin squares, here even the case where $G$ is the line graph of the complete bipartite graph $K_{\omega,\omega}$ is enticing to narrow in on. \item {\em Random graphs}.
-Does it hold that $\chi^\star_\ell(G_{n,1/2}) \le (1+o(1))n/(2\log_2 n)$ a.a.s.? \end{itemize}
+Due to its connection to Latin squares, here even the case where $G$ is the line graph of the complete bipartite graph $K_{\omega,\omega}$ is enticing to narrow in on. \item \emph{Random graphs}.
+Does it hold that $\chi^\star_\ell(G_{n,1/2}) \le (1+o(1))n/(2\log_2 n)$ a.a.s.?
+Related to this question, one might wonder if the $\log n$ factor in Theorem~\ref{thm:fractional} could be improved to one of order $\log (n/\chi_f(G))$, for this would immediately imply an upper bound for $\chi^\star_\ell(G_{n,1/2})$ of order $\frac{n\log\log n}{\log n}$ a.a.s. \end{itemize}

 We also consider it natural to pursue results along the continuum between list packing and strong colouring as discussed in Subsection~\ref{sub:continued}.
 Here it seems to us that Conjecture~\ref{conj:CaKa} is within reach with the methods of Section~\ref{sec:bip}, but we leave this to future investigation.